Identification of taxon through classification with partial reject options: Discussion

 \section{Discussion}

-Throughout this paper, we have defined and analysed a classification problem where classification is aided by two sets of observations for each subject; its trait vector $Y$ and its covariate vector $x$, where $x$ is informative about the interpretation of $Y$.
+Throughout this paper, we have defined and analysed a classification problem with two sets of observations for each subject; its trait vector $Y$ and its covariate vector $x$, where $x$ is informative about the interpretation of $Y$.
 Since the trait values are often subject to various types of obfuscation, we set up a unified Bayesian framework for these situations, using a latent multivariate Gaussian distribution, with parameters estimated through supervised learning and a blockwise Gibbs sampling algorithm.
-To formalize the classification, we introduced reward functions and two tuning parameters $\rho \in [0,1]$ and $\tau \in [0,1)$.
-The choice of $\rho$ affects the size and location of the indecisive region $\Lambda$ of our fuzzy discriminant rule.
-This region is that part of observational space where our classifer does not have sufficient information to rule out all but one category, whereas $\tau$ puts a limit on how much we allow an observation to deviate from the bulk of the data and still allowing it to be classified by our decision rule.
+To formalize the classification, we introduced reward functions with a set-valued input argument and two tuning parameters $\rho \in [0,1]$ and $\tau \in [0,1)$.
+The choice of $\rho$ affects the size and location of the indecisive region $\Lambda$ of our discriminant rule with a partial reject option.
+This region is the part of observational space where our classifer does not have sufficient information to rule out all but one category, whereas $\tau$ puts a limit on how much we allow an observation to deviate from the bulk of the data and still allowing it to be classified by our decision rule.
 Finally, we present a method of covariate and/or trait selection, through cross-validation, in order to obtain classifers that are both parsimonious and efficient.

 Overall, there are two main usages of the method presented in this paper.
-First, one may derive distinguishing characteristics of the categories considered.
+First, one may derive distinguishing characteristics (cf. Appendix \ref{graphs}) of the categories considered, due to interpretability.
 Secondly, one may use a fitted model to classify new observations with statistical rigour.
 An example of the usefulness of the first case would be an ornithologist with a set of birds of known taxa, who doesn't know what morphologically separates these taxa.
 Using this method, she may extract for which trait measurements there is a high probability of certain taxa and thereby create (and write down) an identification key.
 Further, if there are too many combinations of trait levels to memorize, the Bayesian procedure we have described may perform the classification in an automized way.